About PNW NRC on Canada and K-12 STUDY CANADA Outreach

 UW and WWU jointly perform vital outreach under the hallmark of “K-12 STUDY CANADA” to encourage increased study of Canada in US classrooms.
 Tina Storer, education and curriculum specialist, leads NRC efforts to broaden teachers’ and students’ perspectives about the shared geography, history, and culture of North America.
 Many professional development opportunities such as the annual STUDY CANADA Summer Institute for K-12 Educators and French Immersion Québec Workshop are offered and extensive classroom resources and curriculum are shared at regional and national education conferences.
 Six outstanding NRC resources are: Canada: Northern Neighbor, a popular middle school text; K-12 STUDY CANADA Resource Flyers, published biannually; K-12 STUDY CANADA and Burke Museum of Natural History loan-kits; K-12 STUDY CANADA e-Notices that recommend new topics and resources to a listserv of a thousand US educators; O Canada!
 The True North Strong and Free!
 Newspapers in Education publication; and the www.k12studycanada.org primary Internet gateway serving educators around the globe.

-Tina Storer, Education and Curriculum Specialist at the Center for Canadian-American Studies, WWU, and Nadine Fabbi, Associate Director at the Canadian Studies Center, UW, are the driving forces behind K-12 STUDY CANADA.
+The K12 Outreach Team, Center for Canadian-American Studies, WWU, and Nadine Fabbi, Associate Director at the Canadian Studies Center, UW, are the driving forces behind K-12 STUDY CANADA.
 They welcome the opportunity to bring Canada into your classroom – their expertise and teaching experience is available to regional school boards, individual schools, superintendents, principals, and students interested in K-12 curriculum instruction, delivery and materials on Canada.

 For contact information, visit the Contact Us page.